 This chapter contains the configuration and status information for the optional Precision Time Protocol.
 PTP version 2 is supported.
-Both the default profile and the IEEE 802.1AS profile are available.
-The PTP protocol running on Ninja is a full Grandmaster Clock implementation of the IEEE-1588-2008 standard.
+The PTP protocol running on RTM3205 is a full Grandmaster Clock (default profile) implementation of the IEEE-1588-2008 standard.

-Option
+Software Option